reldrid3/bikesharing/README.md

 ### Overview
 This data, overall, shows typical trends in bike usage and parallels we can make between Des Moines and New York that can help support Bike Sharing in Des Moines.
-- A feature called "Age" was generated based on the user's birth year and the year of the data (2019).
-This data is slightly dirty, but by not calculating for any null or 0 birth years, the number of outliers is small enough as to not affect the overall average too much, and the median can be used in other, more focused, places as well.
+- A feature called `Age` was generated based on the user's birth year and the year of the data (2019).
+This data is slightly dirty, but by not calculating for any rows with `null` or `birth years = 0`, the number of outliers is small enough as to not affect the overall average too much, and the median can be used in other, more focused, places as well.

 ### Results
 #### Checkout Durations (2 Visualizations)
 - If you look at how long users took on their bicycles, it's clear that males had far higher peaks - but this makes sense, given that there are around 3x as many male users as female users.
-- However, looking at the "unknown" gendered users, their trips were far more spread out almost evenly, with the distribution not matching male or female numbers.
+- However, looking at the "Unknown" gendered users, their trips were far more spread out almost evenly, with the distribution not matching male or female numbers.
 This is quite strange.
 ##### Screenshot
 ![](screenshots/checkout_times.png)

 #### "Unknown" Genders - What We Know (2 Visualizations)
-- Looking at the "Unknown" gender compared to age, we can infer one important concept - "unknown" gender implies someone who did not fill out a gender when they signed up and took a trip.
+- Looking at the "Unknown" gender compared to age, we can infer one important concept - "Unknown" gender implies someone who did not fill out a gender when they signed up and took a trip.
-  - We can infer this because of the huge, huge number of 50-year-old "unknown" gendered people - it's statistically impossible that over 207,000 "unknown" people happen to be 50 years old, and much more likely that "50" is the default age assigned to someone who doesn't fill out that part of the information as well.
+  - We can infer this because of the huge, huge number of 50-year-old "unknown" gendered people - it's statistically impossible that over 207,000 "unknown" people happen to be exactly 50 years old, and much more likely that "50" is the default age (or rather, 1969 is the default birth year) assigned to someone who doesn't fill out that part of the information.
-  - We can guess that most of these people also didn't fill out other identifying information during the sign up process, and should exclude "Unknown" genders from future analyses so as not to skew the data.
+  - We can guess that most of these people also didn't fill out other identifying information during the sign up process, and should exclude "Unknown" genders from any gender analyses so as not to skew the data in other ways as well.
 - If you remove the "Unknown" gender's ages, you can see that a male average of 37.3 years and a female average of 35.9 years are fairly close and sensible.
 ##### Screenshot
 ![](screenshots/unknown_gender.png)